• Integrations

 CARF is the OECD's framework for sharing crypto data between tax authorities automatically, in the same way information on offshore bank accounts has been shared for years.
 The UK wrote it into law as The Reporting Cryptoasset Service Providers (Due Diligence and Reporting Requirements) Regulations 2025, effective 1 January 2026, and our explainer on the OECD's CARF release goes into the detail.

 Coinpass is the straightforward case under these rules.
-A cryptoasset provider based and registered in the UK will be expected to report UK-resident customer data directly to HMRC where it falls within the reporting regime, without needing the international leg that applies to overseas platforms.
+A provider incorporated or tax resident in the UK falls within the CARF nexus rules and will be expected to report UK-resident customer data directly to HMRC, without needing the international leg that applies to overseas platforms; its FCA registration is useful context, but it is not what creates the reporting duty.
 There is no offshore step and no ambiguity about who collects the data: a UK provider serving UK residents is precisely who the domestic reporting rules are written for, so if you trade on Coinpass, plan on your activity being reported.

 What information is reported under CARF?